bsc-pm-ompss-at-fpga/xtasks/src/zynq/README.md

 # xTasks back-ends for Zynq platforms

 The current supported back-ends for Zynq platforms are:
- - `libxtasks-stream` implements a direct communication to the HW accelerators sending the task arguments by stream.
  - `libxtasks-hwruntime` implements an asynchronous communication where the tasks are pushed into a communication buffer.
 The HW runtime in the FPGA reads the information and communicates with the accelerators.

 ### Build